Skip to Content

 • Can I use salted butter instead of unsalted butter?

 Yes, you can use salted butter in a pinch.
 However, keep in mind that Cajun seasoning often contains salt.
-Be sure to taste the butter before adding any additional salt, as you might find it salty enough already.
+Be sure to taste the butter before adding any additional salt, as it might already be salty enough.

 • What if I don't have fresh herbs?
 Can I use dried herbs instead?

-Absolutely!
 Dried herbs will work just fine in Cajun butter.
-As a general rule, use about 1/3 of the amount of dried herbs compared to fresh herbs called for in the recipe.
+As a general rule, use about ⅓ of the amount of dried herbs compared to fresh herbs called for in the recipe.
 So, for 1 tablespoon of fresh parsley, you would use about 1 teaspoon of dried parsley.

 • How long can I store leftover Cajun butter?